Acewing73/ChaoticStream/README.md

-# QuestDrop (Working Title) 🎮
+# ChaoticStream (Working Title) 🎮

-QuestDrop is a free, open-source cross-platform desktop application (Windows & macOS) designed to cure "gamer paralysis."
+ChaoticStream is a free, open-source cross-platform desktop application (Windows & macOS) designed to cure "gamer paralysis."
 It acts as an automated quest generator, smart game launcher, and automated content-creation bridge for PC gamers.

 Users select a pool of games they want to play, and with a single click, the app pulls their next unearned achievement from Steam, launches the game, and handles background recording and video uploading automatically.